opensearch-project/documentation-website/_opensearch/rest-api/_script-apis/get-script-language.md

 ## Get script language

-Retrieves all supported script languages and their contexts.
+The get script language API operation retrieves all supported script languages and their contexts.

 #### Sample request